val1ant/MediaCloud-quarterback-investigation/README.markdown

 ### DEPENDENCIES

 This program has several dependencies.
-You will need to have the [MediaCloud API client]( https://github.com/c4fcm/MediaCloud-API-Client ) and the [Natural Language Toolkit]( http://www.nltk.org/ ) in order to run these scripts.
+You will need to have the [MediaCloud API client]( https://github.com/c4fcm/MediaCloud-API-Client ), the [Natural Language Toolkit]( http://www.nltk.org/ ), and [unicodecsv]( https://pypi.python.org/pypi/unicodecsv ) in order to run these scripts. [scipy]( http://www.scipy.org/ ) is optional.

 ### HOW TO RUN